WojciechMatuszewski/programming-notes/aws/serverless/js-and-serverless.md

 ## EMF Connecting to the X-Ray daemon, wtf?

-This will happen to you whenever you run the logger locally and not set the envioriment override.
+This will happen to you whenever you run the logger locally and not set the environment override.
-The EMF logger will _probe_ given envioriments starting from the _Lambda_ one.
-If some envioriment variables cannot be found, the next one is _probed_.
+The EMF logger will _probe_ given environments starting from the _Lambda_ one.
+If some environment variables cannot be found, the next one is _probed_.

-It just so happens that the **default envioriment is using CloudWatch Agent**.
-Since you did not override anything, the default envioriment was selected.
+It just so happens that the **default environment is using CloudWatch Agent**.
+Since you did not override anything, the default environment was selected.

 This results in you having weird _cannot connect to..._ logs in the console.
-To let the logger know that it is running in the local envioriment, specify `process.env.AWS_EMF_ENVIRONMENT = "Local";`
+To let the logger know that it is running in the local environment, specify `process.env.AWS_EMF_ENVIRONMENT = "Local";`

+## Idempotency tokens (ClientRequest Tokens)

+While using the AWS SDK you might have noticed that there is this parameter called _ClientRequest Token_.
+This parameter is responsible for making your calls idempotent.
+If you are using the AWS CLI, the CLI is providing that tokens for you automatically.

+How this token should be created?
+You will probably need to combine input parameters into 1 value and compute a token based on that.
+Remember, if you provide the same token, the operation will basically be a noop one.
+The same (with some exceptions regarding WCU/RCU consumption on DDB calls) response will be returned as the original operation (I'm not sure about errors though).

+Some services implement a window, e.g. 10 minutes in the case of DDB _TransactWrite_ call, during which if you pass the same token, the operation is guaranteed to be idempotent.

+While _ClientRequest Tokens_ are not something that is exclusive to the Node.js SDK.